Peterpiotr/siguren-documentation/docs/source/maintenance/planned-maintenance/maintenance-schedule.rst

 MotoSuiveur Unit and electrical cabinet
 =========================================

-The reliability of the Motosuiveur will depend if the maintenance procedure is strictly adhered to.
+The reliability of the MotoSuiveur will depend if the maintenance procedure is strictly adhered to.
 Maintenance operations are to be done based either on the number of revolutions given by the servo-motor drive display or on a time basis wherever the smallest value applies.